Rocketstradingco/RTCObott/README.md

    ```

 The bot reads configuration from `.env` and `data/inventory.json`.

+Use the tabs at the top of the admin UI to switch between inventory management and the embed builder preview.

 All server and bot actions are logged to `debug.log` in the project root.
 Check
 this file when troubleshooting.